 This is where the standardization work got stuck in a conflict of interests.
 Eliminating policy management at the appliance level would diminish the value of a VNF’s brand.
 It would be easy to swap VNFs for competitive offerings, at the customer’s or service provider’s will.
 VNF vendors have no intention of letting that happen.
 As a result, NFV orchestration works at a high level, managing the virtual appliance itself, while a proprietary policy interface is required for granular VNF management.

-This development undermined the business case for service providers.
+the business case for service providers.
 While service providers benefited from appliance virtualization, they still needed to deliver the specific VNF brands the customers wanted and the expert staff to support these brands’ proprietary management.
 The result?
 NFV rollouts slowed to a crawl, and in 2018, four years after the first NFV pilots, most service providers had not rolled out the NFV platforms, as they struggled to justify further investments.

 What solutions do service providers have to the NFV challenge?